-For travelers who like sun and heat, summer may be the best time to visit Italy, where you can enjoy lots of bright sunshine, visit one of its many beaches, partake in a summer festival, attend outdoor concerts and plays, and have more hours of daylight for your many adventures in the warm climate.
+If you like sun and heat, summer may be the best time to visit Italy, when you can expect lots of both!
+During summertime in Italy, you can enjoy lots of bright sunshine, visit one of its many beaches, partake in a summer festival, attend outdoor concerts and plays, and have more hours of daylight for pursuing your many adventures in the warm climate.

-Summer is the height of tourist season in popular cities like Rome, Florence, and Venice, whose rich cultures and fine dining experiences offer visitors a chance to truly see and taste the beauty of Italian living, though these cities can be quite warm and without air-conditioning—so be sure to dress light!
+Summer is the height of tourist season in popular cities like Rome, Florence, and Venice, whose rich cultures and fine dining experiences offer visitors a chance to truly see and taste the beauty of Italian living.

-Summer in Italy can be very hot, especially in the south, and temperatures can rise above 100 degrees for days in a row.
+Summer temperatures in Italy, especially in the south, can rise above 100 degrees for days in a row.
 The climate is generally dry but central and northern Italy can be humid and afternoon thunderstorms are not uncommon.
 To escape the heat, visitors can head to the beaches or mountains—be sure to check Italy Travel Weather and local weather stations before you begin packing for your trip so you'll stay cool while touring the country.

 Packing For Summer in Italy

-Italian cities can be hot and stifling in the summer, so it's important for tourists to pack adequately for the seasonal heat as well as being prepared for the sudden summer showers and thunderstorms that frequently occur.
+There's no getting around the fact that Italian cities can be stifling hot in the summer, so it's important for tourists to pack adequately for the seasonal heat as well as being prepared for the sudden summer showers and thunderstorms that can occur.

 There are a number of outdoor performances and festivals as well as museums and tourist sites, so be sure to pack a variety of clothing, largely depending on what you plan to do on your trip.
 Festival clothes can be informal and should be lightweight and cool as most festivals are outdoors.
-If you plan on keeping your trip largely indoors at tourist sites and museums, though, you should remember that many Italian establishments don't run air-conditioning and pack light but more formal clothes for the occasion—many religious sites won't allow you in wearing shorts or sleeveless shirts.
+Remember that many religious sites, including the Vatican Museums in Rome, won't allow you in wearing shorts, miniskirts or sleeveless shirts.

 Summer Festivals in Italy

-Everywhere from the biggest cities to the tiniest of villages, you'll be able to find a plethora of festivals all across Italy in the summer.
-One of the most famous of these festivals is the Palio horse race in Siena, but many towns hold contests for Palio horses and medieval festivals are common.
+Everywhere from the biggest cities to the tiniest of villages, you'll be able to find festivals all across Italy in the summer.
+From world-famous events, like the Palio horse race in Siena, to summer concert series to medieval festivals, there's no shortage of traditional and/or cultural events across the country.

-Major performing arts festivals include the Umbria Jazz Festival and Festival dei Due Mondi in Spoleto.
-You'll often find outdoor music and opera performances in the main square of towns or at a historic venue such as the Roman Arena in Verona.
+Major performing arts festivals include Umbria Jazz in Perugia and the Festival dei Due Mondi in Spoleto.
+You'll often find outdoor music and opera performances in the main square of towns or at historic venues such as the Roman Arena in Verona.

 August 15, Ferragosto or Assumption Day, is a national holiday and many businesses and shops will be closed.
 You'll find celebrations in many places in Italy, often including music, food, and fireworks.
 In big cities like Rome and Milan, however, the city will empty out as Italians head for the beaches and mountains and you'll find many shops and restaurants closed for vacation.